MohammedAwwad2/ANA_HUNA_APP/README.md

 🤖 3.
 LLM Integration (Chat with AI using Sign Language) Enables deaf users to communicate with AI systems (like ChatGPT or DeepSeek) directly through sign language.

-Pipeline:

-User signs a question ➝ translated to text ➝ passed to LLM ➝ response generated.

-The response is then output in text or  voice.

-Allows users to:

-Ask questions.

-Get recommendations.

-Use AI tools in education, writing, scheduling, etc.

-Creates a full loop of interaction using sign language as the primary input/output channel.

 🏠 4.
 Smart Home Control (Coming Soon)
 Users can control IoT devices using hand gestures.